rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ## 5.34.32 Place of manufacture notes

 <a name="5.34.32.1">5.34.32.1</a> **Places of manufacture in multipart monographs**.
-Always make a Note on manufacture statement if the manifestation is issued in more than one physical part, and the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) changes in the course of publication by giving the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) of the later part(s) (see [5.31.34.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.34.1)).
+If the manifestation is issued in more than one physical part and the place of manufacture changes in the course of publication, always record the place named in the later part(s) in a Note on manufacture statement (see [Place of manufacture, 5.31.34.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.34.1)).

 <a name="5.34.32.2">5.34.32.2</a> **Fictitious or incorrect places**.
 Always make a Note on manufacture statement if the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) appearing on the manifestation is known to be fictitious or incorrect (see [5.31.36.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.36.1)).